Frida010/CodeChef-Creations/README.md

 ![Screenshot of the blog on a Nest Hub Max](https://user-images.githubusercontent.com/129947589/284940601-9017e4c8-80cf-428c-b3f9-ddae1a354d9f.png)
 ![Screenshot of the blog on a Nest Hub Max](https://user-images.githubusercontent.com/129947589/284940637-3c64bf1e-e75b-4e80-bf32-08c1afb2d562.png)

+# Object-Based Software Concepts

+### Category Model:
+#### Usage of Categories in the Application:
+The Category model is employed to organize and categorize blog posts.
+Each blog post can be assigned one or more categories, facilitating structured and easy navigation for users and aiding them in finding content of interest.

+#### Specific Rules or Logic for Categories:
+Currently, there are no specific rules or logic governing categories.
+They are primarily used as labels to organize content and enhance the user experience of the website.

+### Post Model:
+#### Handling and Display of featured_image in Views:
+The featured_image field is part of the Post model and is used to store an image representing the blog post.
+In views, the selected image is displayed prominently in the blog post interface, contributing to making the post more visually appealing.

+#### Special Requirements or Characteristics of the content Field:
+The content field contains the textual content of the blog post.
+There are no specific requirements for the field, but it can include formatted text, links, and other media elements to make the content rich and engaging.

+#### Purpose of the likes Relationship and How It Is Used:
+The likes relationship is a Many-to-Many relation between users and blog posts.
+It is used to keep track of which users have liked a particular blog post.
+This enables features such as displaying the number of likes for a post and allowing users to express their interest in specific posts.

+### Comment Model:
+#### Handling and Display of Comments in the Application:
+The Comment model is used to store user comments on a specific blog post.
+In the application, comments are displayed under each blog post, and users can engage in discussions by leaving their own comments.

+#### Significance of the approved Field and How It Affects Comment Display:
+The approved field is used to indicate whether a comment has been approved by the administrator to be displayed publicly.
+If approved is True, the comment is visible on the website.
+If it is False, the comment is not shown to other users until it has been approved by the administrator.

+### SavedPost Model:
+#### Purpose of the SavedPost Model and How It Is Used in the Application:
+The SavedPost model is used to keep track of which posts a user has saved for future reference.
+Each post that a user saves is created as a new instance of SavedPost.
+This allows users to easily find and revisit their favorite posts without having to browse through the entire website.

 # Admin Panel